slorek/conscript/README.md

 You can access the original instance from the draft:

     draft.draft_parent == article # => true

-As well as other drafts belonging to the same original instance:

-    draft.draft_siblings # => [draft, draft]

 And you can also access all of an instance's drafts: